Amaretti di Saronno: Legend

-The invention of this amaretto has received an amorous Renaissance treatment.
-In the early 18th century, a Milanese bishop or cardinal surprised the town of Saronno with a visit.
-A young couple, residents of the town, welcomed him and paid tribute with an original confection: on the spur of the moment, they had baked biscuits made of sugar, egg whites, and crushed apricot kernels.
+A legend claims that in the early 18th century, a Milanese bishop or cardinal surprised the city of Saronno with a visit.
+A young couple, residents of the town, welcomed him and paid tribute with an original confection: on the spur of the moment, they had baked biscuits made with sugar, egg whites, and crushed apricot kernels.
 These so pleased the visiting bishop that he blessed the two with a happy and lifelong marriage, resulting in the preservation of the secret recipe over many generations.